AlexanderKirkpatrick/alexanderKirkpatrick/README.md

 - 🌱 I’m currently learning about C#.

-- ❓ Ask me about my past projects, how I separate my logic, and my philosophy on pair programming.
+- ❓ Ask me about my projects!

 - ⚡ I need to fill this out better.